Mount Isa

 Mount Isa has shown very soft population growth performance across periods assessed by AreaSearch

-Mount Isa's population was approximately 18,333 as of November 2025.
-This figure represents an increase of 16 people since the 2021 Census, which recorded a population of 18,317.
-The change is inferred from the estimated resident population of 18,356 in June 2024 and the addition of 15 validated new addresses since the Census date.
-This results in a density ratio of 266 persons per square kilometer.
-Mount Isa's growth rate of 0.1% since the census is within 2.5 percentage points of the SA3 area's growth rate of 2.6%.
-Natural growth contributed approximately 64.7% of overall population gains during recent periods.
+Mount Isa's population is approximately 18,360 as of February 2026.
+This reflects an increase from the 2021 Census figure of 18,317 people, representing a growth of 43 individuals (0.2%).
+The change is inferred from the estimated resident population of 18,356 reported by the ABS in June 2024 and an additional 10 validated new addresses since the Census date.
+This results in a population density ratio of 267 persons per square kilometer.
+Mount Isa's growth rate since the census is 0.2%, which is within 2.5 percentage points of the SA3 area's growth rate of 2.7%.
+Natural growth contributed approximately 64.7% of overall population gains in recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data, for each age cohort.
-Projections indicate a decline in overall population by 619 persons by 2041.
-However, the 25 to 34 age group is projected to increase by 446 people during this period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections released in 2023 using 2022 data for each age cohort.
+Future population dynamics indicate a decline of 619 persons by 2041 according to this methodology, but specific age cohorts like the 25 to 34 group are projected to increase by 446 people.

 Frequently Asked Questions - Population